BakaInstitute/OSCSMC/README_en.md

 When it comes to paths, add spaces before and after the paths.

-Example: 'Path D:/PCL/.minecraft/mods is where the mods are kept'
+Example: `Path D:/PCL/.minecraft/mods is where the mods are kept`

 When it comes to any off-site links, prioritize adding official links and try to avoid unnecessary third-party links.